Jahia/widen-asset-picker/doc/en/contentDefinition.md

 ### Views
-The module provides a [default view][widenReference.jsp] for the node type.
-This view is in charge to call the appropriate view for the content in reference.
+The module provides a [default view][widenReference.jsp] for the node type `wdennt:widenReference`.
+The goal of this view is to call the appropriate view for the content in reference.

 Template parameters are defined to provide a set of image width in case content in reference is an image or the pdf viewer height in case the content in reference is a PDF.

 These parameters are contributed from the UI.
-Enable **Image Advanced Settings** in case of image or **PDF Advanced Settings** in case of PDF.
+For example, enable **Image Advanced Settings** in case of image or **PDF Advanced Settings** in case of PDF.

 ![005]